TheSethRose/Time-Capsule/project/project-documentation.md

 - Self-hosting to avoid dependence on cloud services & maintain data sovereignty
 - Optimized performance using FFmpeg for H.264 encoding to minimize impact on system resources & battery life
 - Encrypted storage using AES encryption with user-provided passwords for enhanced security
-- Cross-platform compatibility with MacOS, Windows & Linux
+- Cross-platform compatibility with MacOS, Windows & Linux, providing a consistent user experience and feature set
 - Modular architecture to facilitate contributions & extensibility
 - Intuitive user interface for easy navigation, search & playback of recordings